sfstoolbox/theory/d_nfchoa/index.rst

-For a circular secondary source distribution with radius :math:`R_0` and line sources as secondary sources the driving function is given by inserting the circular coefficients :eq:`line-circular-coefficients` and :eq:`freq-greens-function-circular` into :eq:`freq-drivingfunction-circular` as
+For a circular secondary source distribution with radius :math:`R_0` and line sources as secondary sources the driving function is given by inserting the circular coefficients :eq:`line-circular-coefficients` and :eq:`fd-greens-function-circular` into :eq:`fd-drivingfunction-circular` as

 .. math::
-    :label: freq-nfchoa-line-2d
+    :label: fd-nfchoa-line-2d

     D_{\text{circular}}(\phi_0,\w) = A(\w) \frac{1}{2\pi R_0}
         \sum_{m=-\infty}^{\infty}